Cordon-bleu protein

-Cobl gives rise to actin filaments by bringing together 3 actin monomers by the use of its three C-terminal WH2 domains, as shown by in vitro reconstitutions with the purified C-terminus of Cobl.
-In addition to the three C-terminal WH2 domains, also the presence of the linker region L2 between the second and third WH2 domain was of importance for Cobl-mediated actin nucleation.
+Cobl gives rise to actin filaments by bringing together three actin monomers by the use of its three C-terminal WH2 domains, as shown by in vitro reconstitutions with the purified C-terminus of Cobl.
+In addition to the three C-terminal WH2 domains, the presence of the linker region L2 between the second and third WH2 domain was also of importance for Cobl-mediated actin nucleation.
 Cobl assembles non-bundled, unbranched actin filaments.

 In contrast to other actin nucleators, which are directly or indirectly via their activators controlled by Rho type GTPases, Cobl hereby is controlled by calcium/calmodulin signalling and by arginine methylation brought about by the arginine methyltransferase 2 PRMT2.
 Consistently, both CaM inhibitors and inhibitors of arginine methylation fully suppressed Cobl-induced dendritic branch induction.
 Furthermore, Cobl mutants lacking the PRMT2 binding site or lacking CaM-binding regions failed to power dendritic branching.
 The molecular mechanisms, by which Ca2+ signals control the actin nucleator Cobl, are quite complex and may reflect a high level of fine-tuning Cobl's physiological functions to Ca2+ transients in neuronal cells.
 Cobl is regulated by Ca2+ signals in at least three distinct ways (Izadi and Hou et al., 2018).
 These modes involve all three WH2 domains of Cobl, which closely need to work together to nucleate actin effectively.
 Interestingly, Ca2+/CaM controls not only the actin cytoskeletal aspects of Cobl functions but also its targeting to the plasma membrane - a prerequisite for F-actin-driven force generation shaping the morphology of cells.
 Mutational analyses showed that both individual CaM-dependent regulatory mechanisms are crucial for Cobl-mediated dendritogenesis.
 The required recruitment of Cobl to the dendritic plasma membrane is brought about by Cobl's own ability to associate with membrane lipids and by the membrane-binding protein syndapin I, which is critical for Cobl's membrane targeting and function.